Jena-Biswajit/learning-project-01-learning-tracker-201/src/main/resources/oops.md

 }
 ```
 ## Abstract Class Declaration
+- abstract class is a class that cannot be instantiated on its own.
+-  It can have both abstract methods (methods without a body) and non-abstract methods (methods with a body).
+- Abstract classes are used as a base for other classes to extend, allowing the subclasses to implement or override the abstract methods.
 - An abstract class provides a base for other classes with or without complete implementations.
 - honk() is an abstract method, so any subclass must implement it.
 - The toString() method overrides the Object class method to provide a custom string representation of the Car object.
 - The Car class extends AbstractCar and implements the honk() method.
+-

 **Example**
 ```java